 FLARM via NMEA or GDL90

-- Beginning with ForeFlight Mobile 11.7, ForeFlight Mobile can display FLARM traffic information delivered via the NMEA or GDL90 protocols (Europe only).
+- Beginning with ForeFlight Mobile 11.7, ForeFlight Mobile can display FLARM traffic information delivered via GDL90 protocols (Europe only) or the FLARM NMEA.
+Of the messages available in the FLARM NMEA specification, we support PFLAU and PFLAA messages for FLARM traffic, and GPRMC, GPGGA, and GPGSA for GPS.
 An adapter is required to convert NMEA data into a format that can be received by the iPad.

-- ForeFlight supports PowerFLARM via the air-avionics WiFi module (air-connect).
+- ForeFlight supports PowerFLARM via the air-avionics WiFi module (air-connect) if hosted at the IP address 192.168.1.1 and using TCP Port 2000.